paradigmxyz/mesc/tests/README.md

 # MESC Tests

-A standard set of tests is used to check whether each MESC implementation is compliant with the MESC specification.
+A language-agnostic set of tests is used to check whether each MESC implementation is compliant with the MESC specification.

-These tests are language-agnostic and can be run against each MESC implementation.

 ## Usage